 1. Visit Ba Na Hills (Morning)

-I’m sure all of you have seen the majestic floating Golden Bridge that is seemingly held up by a pair of giant stone hands.
+I’m sure all of you have seen the majestic floating Golden Bridge, seemingly held up by a pair of giant stone hands.
 It has been posted all over Instagram.
-If you have, you’ll be glad to know that this bridge can be found in a place called Ba Na Hills and it’s just 1-hour drive from Hoi An – totally doable as a half day trip!
+If you have, you’ll be glad to know that this bridge can be found in a place called Ba Na Hills and it’s just a 1-hour drive from Hoi An – totally doable as a half-day trip!

 You can pre-book the admission ticket to Ba Na Hills here for US$31 / person, which allows you direct entry to the park with a QR Code.
 Otherwise, tickets cost 750,000VND (About US$32) / person at the park itself, so it totally makes sense to pre-book.